arocull/MC-Majik/README.md

 [Here](https://youtu.be/C57bnuo85qg) is a video explaining the very basics of spell crafting and casting.

 Magical flux and some of its uses are explained [here](https://youtu.be/Q1WIZRJ2aM0).

+## Known Bugs
+Currently, lava will spawn between y=1 and y=10 in Majik's customly generated worlds.
+This cannot be resolved until 1.18.